awesomerank/awesomerank.github.io/lists/josephmisiti/awesome-machine-learning.md

 * [Pavlov.js ★476](https://github.com/NathanEpstein/Pavlov.js) - Reinforcement learning using Markov Decision Processes
 * [MXNet](https://github.com/dmlc/mxnet) - Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Go, Javascript and more.
 * [deeplearnjs ★4279](https://github.com/PAIR-code/deeplearnjs) - A hardware-accelerated machine intelligence library for the web
+* [JSMLT ★4](https://github.com/jsmlt/jsmlt) - Machine learning toolkit with classification and clustering for Node.js; supports visualization (see [visualml.io](https://visualml.io)).

 <a name="javascript-misc"></a>
 #### Misc

+* [stdlib ★536](https://github.com/stdlib-js/stdlib) - A standard library for JavaScript and Node.js, with an emphasis on numeric computing.
+The library provides a collection of robust, high performance libraries for mathematics, statistics, streams, utilities, and more.
 * [sylvester ★957 ⏳2Y](https://github.com/jcoglan/sylvester) - Vector and Matrix math for JavaScript.
 * [simple-statistics ★1595](https://github.com/simple-statistics/simple-statistics) - A JavaScript implementation of descriptive, regression, and inference statistics.
 Implemented in literate JavaScript with no dependencies, designed to work in all modern browsers (including IE) as well as in Node.js.
 * [regression-js ★387](https://github.com/Tom-Alexander/regression-js) - A javascript library containing a collection of least squares fitting methods for finding a trend in a set of data.